-The discount rate used to measure the total OPEB liability was 6.25% for the actuarial valuations as of January 1, 2017 and 2016.
+The discount rate used to measure the total OPEB liability was 6.25% for the actuarial valuations as of January 1, 2018 and 2017.
 The projection of cash flows used to determine the discount rate assumed that contributions will be made at rates equal to the actuarially-determined contribution rates.
-Based on those assumptions, the OPEB Plan's fiduciary net position was projected to be available to make all projected benefit payments for current active and inactive employees.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected benefit payments for current active and inactive employees.
+Therefore, the long-term expected rate of return on Plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.